darktable-org/dtorg/content/blog/2011-06-13-the-state-of-darktable-keyboard-input/2011-06-13-the-state-of-darktable-keyboard-input.md

 With that groundwork laid, I’ll be ready to build the GUI for actually remapping the keys.
 I plan to display them all in a treeview on a new panel of the preferences dialog, where a double-click will allow a user to remap a key.
 The keybindings will be saved to a file in the data directory (probably keybindingsrc, or some similar name), which will be saved whenever keys get remapped, and loaded whenever the application starts up.
 I also plan to add an import and export feature, so that users can easily save and share their keybindings.

-Once I have everything working in Darktable, my last planned task with regards to keyboard accelerators is to write a script, keybindings2docbook, which will convert the generated keybindings file into a table to be included in the Darktable manual.
+Once I have everything working in darktable, my last planned task with regards to keyboard accelerators is to write a script, keybindings2docbook, which will convert the generated keybindings file into a table to be included in the darktable manual.
 I’m open to suggestions for just how this should work, but unless I hear objections I’m thinking a command-line script in Ruby ought to do the job well enough.